tommite/pub-statins-br/src/paper.md

 Introduction
 ---
 - TODO: Describe the different treatment decisions - prescribing and treatment decisions in clinical practice, and broader policy decisions such as drug approval and HTA (Huseyin) NOTE/Tommi: I would consider leaving HTA out of this paper - taking the cost aspect into account makes it more complicated.
+NOTE/Douwe: I agree.

 An introduction explaining the challenges in decision making for different healthcare settings that mainly arise due to methodological gaps in synthesis and interpretation of evidence.
 Settings include drug and treatment selection, marketing authorisation, coverage/reimbursement.
 Highlight the case of prescribing and treatment selection while choosing it as the topic of the case study.